Peace44/DBSCAN/README.md

 Inside the "compare.sh" script the following variables can be changed in order to make different comparisons and clusterings:

 - "eps" sets the epsilon parameter of the dbscan algorithm.
-- "minPts" sets the minimum points that should belong to a cluster.
+- "min_pts" sets the minimum points that should belong to a cluster.

 ### Input file
 The input file generation can be changed in the "compare.sh" script.